 2. Tax Law

 The new tax law removed many of the deductions, like state and local taxes, mortgage interest, etc., and donations are one of the few deductions left.
 While it is debated, this new tax law favors major gifts over smaller gifts as the standard deduction applies to those who are deducting (for a married couple) more than $24,000.
-On average, high-net-worth individuals gave $29,269 to charity in 2017.
+On average, high-net-worth individuals gave $29,269 to charity in 2017, according to the "2018 Bank of America Study of Philanthropy: Charitable Giving by Affluent Households."
 By comparison, general population households gave $2,514 on average.

 “With the elimination of many of the other deductions, donations are one of the most efficient ways to reduce your taxable income.” — Geoff Brown, Withum

 And although fewer donors will be able to enjoy the tax benefit of itemizing their income tax charitable deductions, there are still tax-efficient ways high-net-worth individuals can give to your organization.
 Again, by thinking creatively, you can encourage high-net-worth individuals to give through gifts of appreciated property, IRA rollovers, estates and retirement plans, among other sophisticated giving vehicles.

 Baby Boomers have accumulated more wealth than any other generation in the history of the U.S. Over the next five to 10 years, $68 trillion will be transferred between generations as Baby Boomers pass on.
 With that transfer comes an opportunity for wealth through planned giving, estate planning or insurance vehicles to be donated to charity.
 Therefore, nonprofits are now competing with one another for these dollars, and the “winners” will be the ones who gain first move advantage.